heatherdhaz/100DaysofCode/README.md

 Project: Cupcake Resume Project/ School Project - Open Mind Oh boy, I just just stop instead of adding things to it.
 Ha ha ha.
 After learning a couple of things I want to add some it into my Cupcake Project.
 I will update later.

+Day 16 - Feb 4 - 7 2017
+Project: Open Mind Closed Mouth - Class Project
+:S I have spent way too much time on this project, it has been challenging.
+I must admit there were a couple of things that  really had to find an answer to.
+Then there was the issue of the really dumb indent on last part.
+So glad that its over, but it was so frustrating how long it took me.